MisterAaronWong/stock-analysis/README.md

 ## Analysis and Results

+### Data Analysis
+In 2017, all but one stock had favorable returns.
+The only stock to see negatives in their returns was “TERP”.
+Despite having the least amount of Total Daily Volume, “DQ” saw the highest percentage of returns.
+See below for a more detailed breakdown of each stock’s results in 2017.

+In 2018, all but two stocks saw unfavorable returns.
+The only two stocks that saw positives in their returns were “ENPH” and “RUN”.
+“TERP” was the only stock to consistently fall in returns in both years.
+Refer below for a more detailed breakdown of each stock’s results in 2018.

 ### Pre-Code Refactor
 Before refactoring the code, the code run would take approximately .7 seconds to run for both the 2017 and 2018 datasets.
 See below: